-Keep it Simple, so you will do it.
-Stick to something you can run through in five minutes.
+Keep it Simple, so you will actually do it.
+Stick to something you can run through in 5 minutes.
 Limit it to 4 to 8 moves.
-Once you go through the checklist, if you want to do more stretching, core or strength exercise, that is fine, but the Body Checklist does not have to turn into a workout every time.
-If it becomes too much work, it won’t get done regularly, which is the whole point.
+Once you go through the checklist, if you want to do more stretching, core or strength exercise, go for it!
+But the Body Checklist does not have to turn into a workout every time.
+If it becomes too much work, it won’t get done regularly — and that, after all, is the whole point.

-The Routine aspect has two components: same thing; same time.
-Every time you go through your checklist, do the same basic things.
+Same thing, same time.
+Each time you go through your checklist, do the same basic things.
 The goal is to build the knowledge of how each move ‘normally’ feels so that you immediately recognize something that is different from your norm.

 It helps to do the routine at a recurring time.
 It could be first thing in the morning to awaken the body and start the day, the end of the day to release tension and relax in preparation for the recovery of sleep, or part of the warm up before a workout or cool down afterward.

-To start creating your checklist, it can be helpful to build around things familiar such as a yoga pose series or your existing warm up or cool down routines.
+To start creating your checklist movements, it can be helpful to build around familiar movement routines such as a yoga pose series or your existing warm up or cool down routines.
 Go through the movements slowly and mindfully, scanning your body as you go.
 As you move, notice what muscles contract as you gently move toward end range.
-As you move, notice where the first resistance occurs, both within your body and at what point in the movement.
+Notice where the first resistance occurs, both within your body and at what point in the movement.
 Notice how much further can comfortably you go once you encounter the first change in resistance.
 See if there is anything you can relax to ease the strain of the movement.
 Notice these things frequently enough and you will notice familiar patterns.
-When something unfamiliar or different arises, you can then address it.
+When something unfamiliar or different arises, you can address it.

 Our Dynamic Cool Down for endurance sports is a sample of a consistent routine which you can use a foundation to apply your body inventory scan.